Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Protecting Bridges

 \section{Protecting Bridges}

-Sections~\ref{sec:retro-results} and~\ref{sec:live-audit} showed how applying the balance invariant can identify attacks retrospectively and monitor ongoing transactions as an external third party without any changes to existing bridge infrastructure.
+Sections~\ref{sec:retro-results} and~\ref{sec:live-audit} showed how applying the balance invariant could identify attacks retrospectively and monitor ongoing transactions as an external party without any changes to existing bridge infrastructure.
 However, the live monitoring system only alerts on violations of the invariant and does not prevent violating bridge transactions from being processed.

 In this section, we describe an approach for extending an existing bridge implementation to prevent malicious transactions from executing.
-Our goal is to present a proof-of-concept implementation to demonstrate the feasibility of applying the balance invariant in the workflow of bridge transactions as an active defense against malicious transactions.
-We acknowledge that several practical issues remain for a complete operational system, presenting an opportunity for interesting future work.
+Our goal is to present a proof-of-concept implementation to demonstrate the feasibility of applying the balance invariant in the workflow of bridge transactions as a defense against malicious transactions.

 We start by proposing a new model for the workflow of bridge transactions.
-Then, using Wormhole as an example, we show how to modify an existing bridge implementation to prevent malicious transactions from being processed with fewer than 30 lines of code changes.
+Then, using Wormhole as an example, we show how to modify an existing bridge implementation to prevent malicious transactions from being processed with fewer than 40 lines of code changes.
 Finally, we evaluate the correctness and overhead of this initial implementation.